grinya007/recomlive/README.md

 cd recomlive
 ./server.py start
 ```
-Although, I would encourage you to use [Recom.live docker image](https://github.com/grinya007/recomlive-docker).
+Although, I would encourage you to use [Recom.live docker image](https://github.com/grinya007/recomlive-docker), there you'll find a more detailed installation guide and usage examples.

 After the server is set up, you can use [Recom.live client](https://github.com/grinya007/recomlive-client) library to interact with the server.